RC-KapilDev/Online-Bakery/README.md

 This project was developed as part of my college coursework, combining my passion for web development with the charm of a bakery experience.
 From concept to execution, every aspect of the website reflects dedication to craftsmanship and creativity.

 ### Get in Touch:
 Have questions or suggestions?
 Don't hesitate to reach out!
-Connect with me through GitHub or drop me an email at [your-email@example.com](mailto:your-email@example.com).
+Connect with me through GitHub or drop me an email at [rkapildev8@gmail.com](mailto:rkapildev8@gmail.com).

 Enjoy exploring the Bakery Website Project! 🥐🎂

----

-Feel free to customize it further to better fit your project and personal style!